adrienfort/dropbox-like-rust/frontend/README.md

 ### What can be improve

-- There is a very strange problem I couldn't resolve, which is the toogle of folders (to show or hide the content of a folder)
+- Problem with the toogle of folders (to show or hide the content of a folder).
+Very strange and needs further investigation.
+It works if the data is hard-coded, not if the data is fetched using the API (but if we hard code the data from the API, it works).
 - Error messages should be improved, yet there are too generic and not user friendly.
-- The environment variables are checked (their presence) (see [here](./src/config/env.ts)) but not their type.
-This should be checked.
+- Problem to get the environment veriables, `VITE_BACKEND_URL` cannot be found (but `VITE_PORT` can be found for instance, see [here](./vite.config.ts)).
+That's very strange and needs further investigation.
+For now, the value is hard-coded, see [here](./src/config/env.ts).